5 Post-Coronavirus Communications & Safety Innovations

 - Share best practices for maintaining safe and clean workspaces and reinforce based on observed employee behaviors

 - Communicate frequently and clearly any changes in protocol

-- Consider change management expertise to help coach employees through transition
+- Consider change management expertise to help coach employees through the transition

 5 Post-Coronavirus Communications Tech Innovations